-Unlike etched glass where the design is added to clear glass post-production textured glass has the pattern pressed into the glass during manufacture while the glass is still in its molten state on the production line.
-As a result, there is a wide range of options and styles that enable varying levels of privacy.
+Patterned or textured glass has the pattern pressed into the glass while the glass is still in its molten state on the production line.